roshnisadalge07/Team-7-MIST-4610-Project-2/README.md

 **IMAGE

 We chose to represent this question visually through two bar graphs.
 Each bar is one of the fifty states and each year is represented by a different color on each bar.
-From the graph, we can see that mortality trends for both diseases are declining, reflecting the impact of public health interventions (e.g. vaccines and awareness campaigns).
-Mortality rates are higher in densely populated states and lower in states with fewer people, emphasizing regional differences.
-California, Florida, and Texas had the highest mortality rates for both causes and this could be attributed to their population size. (**ADD STATISTIC)

-COVID-19 is a novel virus, resulting in much higher mortality rates across all states.
-Influenza is a seasonal disease with established vaccines and treatments, leading to lower or zero mortality in some states.

 **IMPORTANCE WITH EVIDENCE